Tongue breaks 27-year drought with Boxing Day bonanza

 The spell was also Tongue's most productive in Test cricket, surpassing his previous best effort of 5/66 against Ireland at Lord's in 2023.

-Tongue will be on a hat-trick during Australia's second innings, with the right-armer dismissing Michael Neser (35) and Scott Boland (0) with the final two balls of the hosts' innings.
+Tongue will be on a hat-trick during Australia's second innings, with the right-armer dismissing Michael Neser (35) and Scott Boland (0) with the final two balls of the hosts' first innings.

 Australia XI: Travis Head, Jake Weatherald, Marnus Labuschagne, Steve Smith (c), Usman Khawaja, Alex Carey (wk), Cameron Green, Michael Neser, Mitchell Starc, Jhye Richardson, Scott Boland